-How to do Email Warm-Up Despite Google Ban
+How to do Email Warmup Despite Google Ban

-When should you do it
+When should you warm up email address

 You should warm up an email before starting an email campaign or sending mass emails for any purpose at all.